Delta-8 THC — a milder version of traditional THC — reshapes the hemp plant’s use as we know it.

 Here are some of the differences and similarities between delta-8 and delta-9.

-How Are They Both Produced in the Hemp Plant?
+How Are Delta-8 THC and Delta-9 THC Produced in the Hemp Plant?

-While d-9 produces the “high” effect in the body, d-8 is a lesser feeling because it’s less psychotropic than delta-9 THC.
+While delta-9 produces the “high” effect in the body, delta-8 will kind of get you “high” because it’s less psychotropic than delta-9 THC.
 Studies show that delta-8 is about two-thirds of the potency of delta-9.
 Delta-9 takes the lead on psychotropic influence because it stimulates a much stronger response in the body.

-Because of its lower psychotropic potency, delta-8 does not produce the same mind-altering effects delta-9 does.
-D-8 is a mildly psychotropic cannabinoid that gives users a nice body high,while keeping them clear-headed and awake .
+Because of its lower psychotropic potency, delta-8 does not produce the same mind-altering effects delta-9 THC does.
+Delta-8 is a mildly psychotropic cannabinoid that gives users a nice body high,while keeping them clear-headed and awake .

 The difference in chemical structure between delta-8 and delta-9 is in the location of their double bond.
-Delta-8’s double bond lies on the 8th carbon chain, while delta-9’s is located on the 9th.
+Delta-8’s double bond lies on the 8th carbon chain, while delta-9’s is located on the 9th carbon chain.
 Seemingly a small distinction, the double bond’s location drives the differences in cognitive and physical effects between these two compounds.